bengosney/hosting/README.md

-# Terraform host setup
+# Terraform hosting setup

-Set up uses Hetzner and Cloudflare to host Coolify, too host other apps.
+Set up uses Hetzner and Cloudflare to host Coolify, to host other apps.